+a n mopay

+9

+Description of Requirements for support services are not prioritised by NHS Grampian and Moray Council.

+Risk:

+Infrastructure

-n moray 9 Description of Requirements for support services are not prioritised by NHS Grampian and Moray Council.
-Risk: Infrastructure Chief Officer Lead: Chief Officer HIGH Risk Rating: low/medium/high/very high HIGH Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Changes to processes and necessary stak eholder buy-in still bedding in.
-Rating: Moray Council is undertaking a Property review of office and depot accommodation and the potential impact for HSCM services requires consideration.
+Lead: Chief Officer

+Risk Rating: low/medium/high/very high HIGH

+Risk Movement: increase/decrease/no change NO CHANGE

+Rationale for Risk Rating:

+Moray Council is undertaking a Property review of office and depot accommodation and the potential impact for HSCM services requires consideration.
 The output was anticipated in October 2019 however due to changes with roles and responsibilities within the Council however the paper has been out for consultation.
 The changes required to places of work as a result of Covid19 continue to restrict the number of people that can use an office.
 These decisions are being made by NHSG and Moray Council and we await their development of policy regarding workspace and availability of facilities going forward as highlighted in the Premises Strategy report to MIJB in May 2021.
 NHSG have advised that staff should aim to work from home until December 2021 although and update will be provided in August 2021.
 ICT infrastructure service plans in NHS Grampian and Moray Council are not yet visible to HSCM and development of communication and engagement process is required.
 The impact of Covid has resulted in a change in ICT strategy for Moray Council.
-Staff requiring mobile technology hav now been provided with it and many staff are working from home.
+Staff requiring mobile technology have now been provided with it and many staff are working from home.
 This is a necessity where the number of desks available in offices has been reduced due to implementation of social distancing guidance.
-There is still an issue with availability of kit for NHS employed staff which has been escalated Rationale for Risk Low tolerance in relation to not meeting red Appetite: , Controls: Chief Officer has regular meetings with par Computer Use Policies and HR policies automated process) to confirm they have re PSN accreditation secured by Moray Coun in place for NHS and Moray Council and staff are required (through and ead these every 6 months
+There is still an issue with availability of kit for NHS employed staff which has been escalated

+Rationale for Risk Appetite:

+Controls: Chief Officer has regular meetings with par Computer Use Policies and HR policies automated process) to confirm they have re PSN accreditation secured by Moray Coun in place for NHS and Moray Council and staff are required (through and ead these every 6 months